gilbertohasnofb/auxjad/docs/index.rst

-.. listools documentation master file, created by sphinx-quickstart on Mon Dec  3 00:15:26 2018.
+.. auxjad documentation master file, created by sphinx-quickstart on Mon Dec  3 00:15:26 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.